Morning, Jun 11th, Wed, Nashville TN USA

 11:40-12:00 | Thanks & Future Plans |

-Civil unmanned aerial vehicles (UAVs), a.k.a. drones, have been widely used in a broad range of civil application domains, including consumer communications, delivery of goods, and remote sensing, owning to their autonomy, flexibility, affordability, and popularity.
-UAV applications offer possible civil and public domain applications in which single or multiple UAVs may be used.
-Nevertheless, we should be aware of the potential threat to our lives caused by UAV intrusion since UAVs can also be used to conduct physical attacks (e.g., via explosives) and cyber-attacks (e.g., hacking critical infrastructure).
+Civil unmanned aerial vehicles (UAVs), a.k.a. drones, have been widely used in a broad range of civil application domains, including search & rescue, delivery of goods, and remote sensing, owning to their autonomy, flexibility, affordability, and popularity.
+UAV applications offer possible civil and public domain applications in which single or multiple UAVs may be used, as shown in Figures 1 and 2.
+Nevertheless, we should be aware of the potential threat to our lives caused by UAV intrusion, since UAVs can also be used to conduct physical attacks (e.g., via explosives) and cyber-attacks (e.g., hacking critical infrastructure).
 Moreover, unauthorized UAVs sometimes violate aviation safety regulations, thereby bringing hazards to civilian aircraft and passengers and even causing airport disruptions and flight delays.
-As shown in Fig. 1 and 2, there have been multiple instances of drone sightings halted air traffic at airports, leading to significant economic losses for airlines.
+As shown in Figure 3, there have been multiple instances of drone sightings halted air traffic at airports, leading to significant economic losses for airlines.
 It is highly desired to develop anti-UAV techniques to defend against drone accidents.

 Historically, radar is certainly a compelling technology for detecting traditional incoming airborne threats.
 However, these comparatively small UAVs are extremely difficult for radar to see because they have very small radar cross-sections, low flight altitudes, and erratic flight paths.
 Therefore, how to use computer vision and machine learning algorithms to perceive UAVs is a crucial part of the whole UAV-defense system.